 Joern Krause, 3GPP RAN Secretary, Joern.Krause@ETSI.ORG

 Susanna Kooistra, 3GPP Liaison Coordinator, susanna.kooistra@3gpp.org

-John D’Ambrosia, IEEE 802 Recording Secretary,

-Dorothy Stanley, IEEE 802.11 WG Chair, dstanley1389@gmail.com

-SUBJECT: IEEE 802 LS to 3GPP RAN on the joint workshop for operation on the 6 GHz band
+SUBJECT: IEEE 802.11 Working Group Liaison Statement to 3GPP RAN in relation to a proposed joint Coexistence Workshop

 DATE: 13 July 2018

-Dear Chair of 3GPP RAN,

-Thank you for supporting the cooperation between IEEE 802 and 3GPP.
+`

+Dear Mr Bertényi,

-We noticed that the scope of the recent study item (SI) for the 5G New Radio Unlicensed (5G NR-U) includes frequency bands both above and below 6 GHz.
-IEEE 802 notes that the 802.11ax technology is specified as a multi-band technology to cover frequencies up to 7.125 GHz, which includes the 6 GHz band.
-IEEE 802 understands that the regulations for this new band is not clear yet.
-However, it is beneficial for both IEEE and 3GPP to coordinate specification efforts to ensure a fair and an efficient access to the 6 GHz band and possibly providing a joint input to the regulators as a result of studies.
+The IEEE 802.11 Working Group has been made aware that the scope of the recently approved 3GPP RAN Study Item for 5G New Radio Unlicensed (NR-U) includes frequency bands both above and below 6 GHz.
+The IEEE 802.11 Working Group notes that the scope of IEEE 802.11ax, as a multi-band technology covering frequencies up to 7.125 GHz, includes the 6 GHz band.

+The IEEE 802.11 Working Group recognises that the availability and regulations for the unlicensed use of the 6GHz band are not yet clear.
+However, we believe it would be beneficial for the IEEE 802.11 Working Group and 3GPP RAN to collaborate as early as possible on coexistence in the 6GHz band with a goal of enabling fair and efficient access for both 3GPP NR-U and IEEE 802.11ax.
-To facilitate our cooperation, IEEE 802 proposes to have a joint workshop with 3GPP to coordinate our efforts for the 6 GHz band.

-The objectives of the workshop could beare as follows:
+The IEEE 802.11 Working Group would therefore like to propose a joint Coexistence Workshop with 3GPP RAN to coordinate our efforts to achieve this goal.
+Objectives of the workshop could include:

+Sharing information on future technology plans by each organisation in the 6 GHz band

-To define the coexistence methodology to be used for the 6 GHz band by the 3GPP and the IEEE.
+Assessing coexistence between IEEE 802.11ax and 3GPP NR-U in the 6 GHz band

-To evaluate the possible impacts of no action.

-To agree on a fast communication channel between the 3GPP and the IEEE 802.11.
+Establishing ongoing collaboration mechanisms between 3GPP RAN and the IEEE 802.11 Working Group

-IEEE 802 looks forward to a continued, productive exchange with 3GPP.
+Considering other coexistence related topics of interest to 3GPP RAN or the IEEE 802.11 Working Group, such as 802.11ax/NR-U coexistence in the 5GHz band.

+The IEEE 802.11 Working Group proposes to host the Coexistence Workshop coincident with an upcoming IEEE 802.11 Working Group interim or plenary meeting.
+This would be a follow-on from the 3GPP LAA Workshop hosted by 3GPP RAN in August 2015, which focused on coexistence in the 5GHz band.

-For your information, the next two IEEE 802 meetings are between 9-14 September 2018 in HI, USA and 11-16 November 2018 in Bangkok, Thailand.
+We understand that 3GPP RAN/RAN1 meetings coincide with our 9-14 September 2018 meeting in Hawaii, USA and our 11-16 November 2018 meeting in Bangkok, Thailand.
+Therefore, we propose the Workshop be held coincident with our 13-18 January 2019 meeting in St Louis, Missouri, USA or our 10-15 March 2019 meeting in Vancouver, Canada.

+IEEE 802.11 Working Group looks forward to a continued, productive exchange with 3GPP RAN.

 Regards,

-/s/ Paul Nikolich
+/s/

-Paul Nikolich, Chairman, IEEE 802 Executive Committee
+Dorothy Stanley (dstanley1389@gmail.com)

+IEEE 802.11 Working Group Chair